 Street, traffic, highway, pedestrian, landmark, parks, parking lots, address, ADA, exit, hazard, and warnings are all signs that have specific requirements.
 Hanging, side-mounted, sand blasted, carved or molded plastic, laser-engraved or cut, and unusual materials make unique and eye-catching signs.

 One of the most affordable rigid signs available, yard signs are made from a corrugated plastic sheet which are lightweight, durable, and waterproof.
 They can be used for temporary advertising for services such as roofing, landscaping, painting, remodeling, etc. They are called yard signs because they use metal stakes pressed into soft dirt to stand up.
-They can be removed with leaving any permanent marks.
+They can be removed without leaving any permanent marks.
 They are also good for political signs, directional signs, short term events, for sale signs and warnings.
 They can be made in custom sizes in either cut vinyl or full printed color.

 If you have constantly changing signage needs or want to showcase videos or photos of your services and products on full color digital displays, you might want to consider investing in electronic signs.
 These are popping up everywhere from restaurants, gas stations, retail, and grocery stores to hotel lobbies, airports, and schools.